davidcalle3141/Udacity-Recipe-App/README.md

 One of the skills you will demonstrate in this project is how to handle unexpected input in your data -- professional developers often cannot expect polished JSON data when building an app.

 # Recap
 I decided to take advantage of androids new Architecture components.
 I treated the data source as if it were an API and the recipes could be updated or changed.
 I used room along with viewmodels to handle the data.
-I also used the Navigation component to handle fragment navigation